bytedance/tiktok-business-android-sdk/README.md

 There are two types of app events:

-* Automatically logged app events: The TikTok business SDK automatically logs InstallApp, LaunchApp, 2DRetention, and (iOS only) Purchase app events.
+* Automatically logged app events: The TikTok business SDK automatically logs InstallApp, LaunchAPP, 2Dretention, and (iOS only) Purchase app events.

 * Manually logged app events: You can use the function provided by the TikTok business SDK to track events specific to your app.
 For a complete list of app events (and properties) supported by the TikTok marketing API, see the &quot;[Report App Events](https://ads.tiktok.com/marketing_api/docs?id=1679472066464769)&quot; marketing API documentation.
 <br/>